KARLA HELBERT

 Autism is a complex developmental disability that causes difficulties in many areas, with varying degrees of severity, most notably with social interaction and communication.
 People with autism also have differences and often difficulty with interpreting and processing sensory information.

-Symptoms usually start before age three and can cause delays or problems in many different skills that develop from infancy to adulthood.
+Signs of autism are usually noticed before age three and sometime there may be delays or problems in many different skills developing from infancy to adulthood.
 Every person with autism is unique and has different abilities and challenges.

 What are the symptoms of autism?